MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/remove-adgroupmember.md

 ```

 ### -Members
-Specifies an array of user, group, and computer objects in a comma-separated list to add to a group.
+Specifies an array of user, group, and computer objects in a comma-separated list to remove from a group.
 To identify each object, use one of the following property values.
 Note: The identifier in parentheses is the LDAP display name.
 The acceptable values for this parameter are: